-Our Bunny Introduction to Ringette program is focused on developing skating ability, introducing ringette skills and having fun.
-Here is some information for you about our program.
-Beginner players from 4 to 6 years old will start in our ‘Bunny’ program – a learn-to-skate program that moves on to teaching basic ringette skills as the players develop.
-The Bunnies are on the ice once a week for an hour.
-Bunnies don’t play official games, but may participate in scrimmages with Bunnies from other associations during the season as their skills develop.
+Our Fun 1 Introduction to Ringette (formerly known as “Bunnies”) program is focused on developing skating ability, introducing ringette skills and having fun.
+Beginner players from ages 4 to 6 years old will start in our ‘Fun1’ program, a learn-to-skate program that moves on to teaching basic ringette skills as the players develop.
+The skaters are on the ice once a week for an hour.
+Players don’t play official games, but may participate in scrimmages with players from other associations during the season as their skills develop.

-Registration for the 2017/18 season is now open.
-Registration fees cover both the Ringette sessions and the learn to skate program.
-When registration opens, access our new registration system by going to our online registration system.
-If this is your first time using the system you will need to set up an account by clicking on the Members tab on the registration site and creating a new account.
-A step by step guide is available on the registration site.
-Registration fees must be paid on-line at time of registration.
-Our 2017-18 registration fee for the Bunny program is $325 or $250 with participation in our grocery card fundraiser, grocery card program only available for registration prior to September 15th.
+Registration for the 2021/22 season is now open!
+The registration fee of $250.00 cover both the Ringette sessions and the learn to skate program.
+Parents/Guardians can register by accessing our online registration system.
+If this is your first time using the system, you will need to set up an account.
+Registration fees must be paid at the time of registration in order for the registration to be considered complete.

-All our ice times with be at GRC A at either 8am or 9am.
+Fun1 ice times will be at CRC (CARDELREC Recreation Complex – formerly Goulbourn Recreation Complex), Rink A at either 8am or 8:50am.
 Your time will alternate each week.
-The Goulbourn Skating Club runs the 8am ice time and will focus on skating while WORA runs the 9am ice time and focuses on ringette skills.
+The Goulbourn Skating Club runs the 8am ice time and will focus on skating, while WORA runs the 8:50 ice time and focuses on ringette skills.

-We have always run a successful program because of the great volunteers we get.
-Please consider being part of our team.
-You don’t need to know a lot of drills, we will provide them for our volunteers.
+The program has been a success in the past because of the great volunteers we get.
+Please consider being part of the program.
+You don’t need to know drills, and guidance will be provided for all volunteers.
 Here are some of the positions we are looking for:

 Children are provided with a jersey to wear for the season.

 The Ministry of Tourism, Culture & Sport, through the Ontario Sport & Recreation Communities Fund, provided a grant to West Ottawa Ringette to enable more young girls to try the sport of Ringette.
-As a result of this funding, West Ottawa Ringette has equipment to loan to 26 new Bunny players on a first come, first served basis.
-The kit includes everything you need except helmet, skates and neck guard.
+As a result of this funding, West Ottawa Ringette has the equipment to loan to 26 new Bunny players on a first-come, first-served basis.
+The kit includes everything you need except helmet, skates, and neck guard.

 To place your name on our request list please email: email@example.com